-Meet Jen Freeman Featured on TLC Extreme Couponing – FREE Extreme Couponing Classes –
+Meet Jen Freeman of TLC Extreme Couponing – FREE Extreme Couponing Class

-Meet Jen Freeman featured on TLC Extreme Couponing All-Stars AND Extreme Couponing Season 1 Finale at the the couponing events listed!
+Meet Jen Freeman featured on TLC Extreme Couponing Season 1 Finale AND Extreme Couponing All-Stars (season 3) at the couponing events listed!

 –When TLC called wanting to feature me and my family on Extreme Couponing, I was reluctant.
 But, I loved being a part of TLCs Extreme Couponing and enjoy sharing my experiences about a life of saving and the fun of both shows (Extreme Couponing All-Stars and the first season of Extreme Couponing) Certainly I was shocked to have TLC call and want to film our life of savings!
 My two episodes give you a peak inside our household and how we save money as family!